 God loves His creation and when He saw our emptiness, He sent Jesus, who “emptied Himself, taking the form of a bond-servant, and was made in the likeness of men.”
 Philippians 2:7 This was called kenosis, from the Greek verb meaning, “to empty.”
 The incarnation was living proof that God gives everything for those He loves.

-When Jesus left this earth, He sent back His Spirit, an indwelling Spirit, not a companion Spirit.
+When Jesus left this earth, He sent back His own Spirit, not a companion Spirit.
 At my rebirth, His Spirit was poured out upon me.
-He sealed me to the day of redemption, He came to live in me, to fill me, and then flow out of me.
 What is the proof that my emptiness underwent a spiritual takeover?
 “He who believes in Me, as the Scriptures said, ‘From his innermost being will flow rivers of living water.’
-John 7:37 Out of a previously empty spirit, my spirit now pours out the Living Water of the Spirit.
+John 7:37 Out of a previously empty spirit, my spirit now overflows with the Living Water of the Spirit.
 I treasure the words of this old hymn.

 To wait on the eternal God means that we terminate ourselves.